CodyReichert/whatcd-cli/README.md

 The torrentDirectory is where whatcd-cli will save all torrent files.
 My recommendation is to have your torrent client automatically start files added to this directory.

-### Alternative installations

-If you don't have or want to use npm, you can clone the repo and run directly with node:

-    git clone git@github.com/CodyReichert/whatcd-cli
-    cd whatcd-cli/
-    npm install
-    // **Follow the config files steps above** node src/whatcd.js

 ### Usage